xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 ## INTRODUCTION

-This series of tutorials promises to be perhaps one of the longest- running mini-series in history, rivalled only by the delay in Volume IV of Knuth.
+This series of tutorials promises to be perhaps one of the longest-running mini-series in history, rivalled only by the delay in Volume IV of Knuth.
 Begun in 1988, the series ran into a four-year hiatus in 1990 when the "cares of this world," changes in priorities and interests, and the need to make a living seemed to stall it out after Installment 14.